Burn Fat With Lunges!

 Place your hands on your hips, and stand tall with your shoulders pushed back.

-For this lunge variation, you would be requiring dumbbells.
-The right steps to do this one are –
+This variant needs dumbbells.
+The right steps to do it are –

 Hold a dumbbell vertically against your chest, with both hands cupping it

 Step backward with your right leg and lower your body into a lunge